gpaumier/gp2/src/projects/2004 CEA biochips.rst

 .. figure:: /images/DNA_microarray_23.svg
    :figclass: lead-figure
-   :alt: ustration of a DNA microarray, showing rows of color dots
+   :alt: Illustration of a DNA microarray, showing rows of color dots

 .. highlights::

-    add abstract here

-• Developed a miniaturized fluorescence-based immuno-assay on a microarray.
-• Adapted a liquid phase surface chemistry protocol to a vapor phase protocol for microsystems.
+    I developed a miniaturized fluorescence-based immuno-assay on a microarray, and adapted a liquid-phase surface chemistry protocol to a vapor-phase protocol for microsystems.

-with Guillaume Delapierre

-Laboratory for Functionalization and Chemistry for Microsystems (LFCM) of the CEA-Léti in Grenoble, France.
-CEA-Léti is one of the world's largest organizations for applied research in microelectronics and nanotechnology.
+Microarrays contain thousands of spots with biological probes, like DNA or proteins, attached to the surface via a chemical layer.
+They rely on fluorescence and help scientists test many different samples in parallel.
+My goal was to adapt an antigen-antibody biological test, which had been developed in capillaries, to a planar format designed for DNA biochips.
+I brought these two techniques together and partnered with nearby labs to study this biological interaction with real-time fluorescence, lasers, and neutrons.
+I adapted the protocol to work in fragile microsystems used in the preparation of samples and the analysis of proteins.
+I conducted this research with Guillaume Delapierre at the Laboratory for Functionalization and Chemistry for Microsystems (LFCM) at CEA-Léti in Grenoble, France.

 Technical abstract
 ==================